CSC207-2022F-UofT/UofTinder/README.md

 Introducing UofTinder, a social networking Android application built by a group of UofT students.

+The program allows users to match with other users based on their compatibility.
+Our program gives the user the option to either look for a romantic partner, a friend, or an academic friend.
+Then, a compatibility algorithm analyzes age, location, sexual orientation, hobbies, academic focus, and similar metrics to recommend potential matches to people, depending on the mode the user selects.
+If two people match with each other through this selection process, they proceed to a chat feature where they have the opportunity to talk and get to know each other in further depth.
+Users are able to send and react to text messages and pictures to facilitate getting to know each other.

+We were inspired by the dating app Tinder and wanted to create an app with more options in what kind of relationships one wants to build.
 # Installation/Execution Instructions

 # Core Functionalities